 A Few More Tips for Your Work Wardrobe

 Tops: Don’t wear anything wrinkled.
 I’ve seen too many people at business meetings with wrinkled attire and it instantly puts out a bad impression.
 If you can’t be bothered to take the time to look presentable, then people might get the impression that this attitude flows into your worth ethic.
-Ladies, be sure to keep to keep it classy when it comes to cleavage and gentlemen, tucking in your shirts is still fashionable.
+Ladies, be sure to keep it classy when it comes to cleavage and gentlemen, tucking in your shirts is still fashionable.

 Bottoms: I know some ladies are going to hate to hear this, but leave the leggings at home.
 Yes, they can be stylish when paired with the right top, but ultimately leggings don’t really scream business.

-Shoes: Sneakers are a usually a no-go in business environments, but I have seen it work in technical and creative industries, so use your best judgment.
+Shoes: Sneakers are usually a no-go in business environments, but I have seen it work in technical and creative industries, so use your best judgment.
 I would say that Flip-flops are definitely for your off-duty time only.
 If you do opt to wear sandals, please get a pedicure…again it says something about your brand.
 Just like with the fit of your clothes, make sure that your shoes are clean and polished.
-I alway believe that you can’t go wrong with a pair of pumps.
+I always believe that you can’t go wrong with a pair of pumps.
 Again, this small attention to detail plays a major role in the way you present your personal brand.

-Also take your environment into consideration when choosing shoes.
+Also, take your environment into consideration when choosing shoes.
 High heels can get uncomfortable very quickly.
 So if you plan on walking a mile or two, consider popping on some flats for the day.

 Accessories: Accessories should be subtle and tasteful, no matter the occasion.
 Crazy necklaces, rings, or earrings draw attention away from you as a person.
 When it comes to your work wardrobe, people will simply remember that you are well put-together.
 Your accessories should accentuate your overall wardrobe, not be an eyesore of your entire ensemble.

-If all else fails, have a signature look: If you aren’t fashion savvy, then sticking to a flattering uniform of sorts that can easily be mixed and match could actually be your best bet.
+If all else fails, have a signature look: If you aren’t fashion savvy, then sticking to a flattering uniform of sorts that can easily be mixed and matched could actually be your best bet.

 Fashion is an unspoken language and communicates more than we realize.
 It allows you to stand out without being extroverted and it reflects your personality in just a matter of minutes.
 If you present yourself well, people will notice— and that’s a good thing.
 And while your work wardrobe should only give an indication of your personal brand, it sets the stage for what you have to offer.